 How Many Cups Of Tea Are Safe During Pregnancy?

-During pregnancy, you should limit your caffeine consumption to 200 milligrams a day.
-As said above, a single cup of tea contains around 40 to 50 milligrams; you can take up to three to four cups of non-herbal teas in a day with no worries (11).
+You should limit your caffeine consumption to 200 milligrams a day during pregnancy as excessive tea consumption during pregnancy may lead to birth defects in the developing fetus besides causing other complications.
+As said above, a single cup of tea contains around 40 to 50 milligrams; you can take up to three to four cups of tea daily without worries (11).

 What Teas Should You Avoid During Pregnancy?

-Although it is alright to drink tea during pregnancy, some teas contain high caffeine levels and should be restricted during pregnancy (12).
+Although it is alright to drink tea during pregnancy, some teas contain high caffeine levels and should be restricted during pregnancy for the safety of maternal health (12).
+Additionally, certain herbal teas may cause contractions and raise the risk of preterm labor.

 - Black teas such as Earl Grey, English Breakfast, Ceylon